A Quick Guide to Your Baby’s Speech and Language Development – 6 to 12 Months

 Building Blocks for Developing Your Baby’s Speech and Language Skills

 - Give your baby many opportunities to see your face during your regular routines.
-Your baby can pay attention to you and you can see what he is interested in, allowing you to give words to what he is looking at.
+Your baby can pay attention to you and you can see what they are interested in, allowing you to give words to what they are looking at.